Petroula/Android-Car-duino/README.md

 #### Option1 building from terminal/cmd (Recommended)
 Run gradlew, or gradlew.bat (from cmd) if using windows.

-It will automaticly download and extract gradle for you.
+It will automatically download and extract gradle for you.

 You can then run:
 > gradlew build

-To build the APK's, the are generated to \app\build\outputs
+To build the APK's, they are generated to \app\build\outputs
 #### Option2 Import the gradle project to your IDE
 * The following topic shows how you can genarate a "insert IDE here" project using gradle: http://stackoverflow.com/questions/10722773/import-existing-gradle-git-project-into-eclipse-for-example-hibernate-orm